jameskelly33/Flag-Quiz-MSProject2/testing.md

 ### **Browser Compatibility**

-The Website was tested on Google Chrome , Internet Explorer, Microsoft Edge and Safari browsers.
+The Website was tested on Google Chrome , Internet Explorer, Microsoft Edge, Safari, and firefox browsers.

 ### **Devices**